 Graduating from this course you will be in demand from a number of professions and likely to work for consulting and contracting engineers, water companies, utility companies and regulators as well as other environment related companies.

-A degree equivalent to a UK second class honours (2:2) degree, or higher, in engineering or a science-based subject.
+A minimum of a UK second class honours degree (2.2), or equivalent, in engineering or a science-based subject.
 Consideration will be given to applicants with equivalent academic or professional qualifications in an engineering or natural science subject.
-Given the nature of the course and the broad range of skills required by professionals working in these topic areas, students with degrees from other disciplines (e.g. architecture and economics), and a proven track record in work, will also be considered.
+Given the nature of the course and the broad range of skills required by professionals working in these topic areas, students with degrees from other disciplines (eg architecture and economics) and a proven track record in work will also be considered.

 We also welcome and accept students with a wide range of international equivalent qualifications.

 English language requirement: GCSE English Language grade C (or above) or an equivalent recognised English Language qualification e.g. IELTS: 6.5 with not less than 6.0 in listening, reading, speaking and writing.

 Our Language Centre provide a range of English for Academic Purposes Pre-sessional courses, which are designed to help international students develop their language and academic study skills.

 The easiest and quickest way to apply for one of our masters courses is to apply online.
 This way, you can also track your application at each stage of the process.
 However, if you prefer, you can download an application form to print out and complete.
 Once complete, please return this, along with the correct documents to our Engineering Admissions Hub either via email or post: Engineering PGT Admissions Hub, Faculty of Engineering, University of Leeds, LS2 9JT, UK